-Super Weekends will occur over the first weekend of most months from October through May.
+Super Weekends will occur over the second weekend of nearly every month from October through May.
 The actual dates are as follows:

 The cost of $10 per Scout will pay for the added program supplies and personnel.
 There is no charge for adults.
-The Rifle and Shotgun program will have additional fees to cover the cost of the ammunition and rifle maintenance.
+The rifle, shotgun, and muzzleloading programs will have additional fees to cover the cost of the ammunition and firearm maintenance.
 For more information and to register for any Meriwether Super Weekend Click Here.

 Lost and found items are taken to the Portland Service Center after each event.
 We will attempt to contact the individual who has lost the item if their name is on it.
 If your scout has lost an item at one of our properties, please call Kelley Mills at 503.225.5765.

 Items lost or found at camp are brought to the service center weekly during the summer camp season.
 Lost items will be available until September 1st.
 After September 1st, items will be donated.